 Frequently Asked Questions

 The following are frequently asked questions about applying for our programs.
 You may also refer to the Admissions FAQs page from the Office of Graduate Studies for general application help.
-If after reviewing our website you still have questions or concerns, please do not hesitate to contact our Graduate Program Manager.
+If after reviewing our website you still have questions or concerns, please contact our Graduate Program Manager.

 • What is your minimum GPA requirement?